Rango (2011 film)

 Rango is a 2011 American animated Western comedy film directed by Gore Verbinski and written by John Logan.
-The film stars Johnny Depp as the titular character, with Isla Fisher, Abigail Breslin, Alfred Molina, Bill Nighy, Harry Dean Stanton, Ray Winstone and Timothy Olyphant in supporting roles.
-In the film, a pet chameleon ends up in the town of Dirt, an outpost that is in desperate need of a new sheriff.
+The film stars Johnny Depp as the titular protagonist, with Isla Fisher, Abigail Breslin, Alfred Molina, Bill Nighy, Harry Dean Stanton, Ray Winstone and Timothy Olyphant in supporting roles.
+It follows the titular character, an anthropomorphic pet chameleon (Depp), as he ends up in the town of Dirt, an outpost in the Mojave Desert that is in desperate need of a new sheriff.

-The film contains a number of references to various other films, including The Shakiest Gun in the West, A Fistful of Dollars, Chinatown, The Good, the Bad and the Ugly, Once Upon a Time in the West, Cat Ballou, Raising Arizona and Fear and Loathing in Las Vegas.
-Verbinski has also cited El Topo as an influence on the film.
-Visual effects for the film were outsourced to Industrial Light & Magic.
+The film contains a number of references to classic Western films, including The Shakiest Gun in the West, A Fistful of Dollars, The Good, the Bad and the Ugly, Once Upon a Time in the West, and Cat Ballou, as well as non-Western films such as Chinatown, Raising Arizona, El Topo and Fear and Loathing in Las Vegas.
+Visual effects and animation for the film were outsourced to Industrial Light & Magic.

-Rango premiered on February 14, 2011 at Westwood, Los Angeles, and was released in the United States on March 4.
-The film received positive reviews from critics and grossed $300.2 million worldwide against a $135 million budget.
+Rango premiered on February 14, 2011, at Westwood, Los Angeles, and was released in the United States on March 4, by Paramount Pictures (under Nickelodeon Movies).
+The film received positive reviews from critics and grossed $246 million worldwide against a $135 million budget.
 At the 84th Academy Awards, Rango won Best Animated Feature.
 Following its critical and commercial success, Rango would lead to the formation of Paramount Animation.